 Simply put, leasing is a long-term rental.
-With few exceptions you can only lease a brand new, model-year vehicle.
-No used, no certified, no leftover new cars from last year's inventory.
-(The exceptions are some exotic brands with which some lenders will finance a lease but it’s more expensive and you have to buy the car at the end in most cases.)
+With few exceptions, you can only lease a brand new, model-year vehicle—no used, certified, or leftover new cars from last year's inventory.
+(The exceptions are some exotic brands with which some lenders will finance a lease, but it’s more expensive than leasing a new car, and you have to buy the car at the end in most cases.)

 The person who leases is generally looking for one or more of the following benefits: